 Because that means you don’t need to be a pilot with a 6-figure salary.

-Now even if you don’t find her attractive, I’m willing to bet my third nut that you’d swipe right.
+Now even if you don’t find her attractive, I’m willing to bet that you’d swipe right.

 With a little magic from Photoshop, you can do it too.